Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: The Canonical Regular Element

-for all $x\in A$, and normalized in the sense that $ \chi_a(g^{-1}) = \chi_a(g) \neq 0 $ for all sectors $a=1,\ldots,r$, known as the \emph{canonical group-like element} of $A$, cf.~\cite{WHACSTAR1}.
-As its name implies, it is a group-like element, i.e.
+for all elements $x\in{A}$, among other properties, known as the \emph{canonical group-like element of ${A}$}; see Proposition~4.9 in \cite{bohm_1999_weak}.
+As its name implies, it is a \emph{group-like element}, i.e. it satisfies the following property: